For the non-chemical, organic gardener, compost is an essential part of your hardworking hobby.

 But do you have any idea why?

 In essence, they eat up organic matter.
-It passes through their intestinal tract (yes – they poop it out) and the result is fine-textured, nutrient-packed, soil-like castings (yes – another name for poop).
+It passes through their intestinal tract (yes – they poop it out) and the result is fine-textured, nutrient-packed, soil-like castings (another name for poop).

 This can actually have the effect of speeding up your pile’s breakdown, if done right.

-Rather than letting it slowly decompose with just the help of oxygen, microbes, and certain techniques, earthworms mobilize the process of decay – and here’s a couple ways how:
+Rather than letting it slowly decompose with just the help of oxygen, microbes, and certain techniques, worms mobilize the process of decay – and here’s a couple ways how:

-Not only do these speed up compost – according to the authors of “Teaming With Microbes” (read our review of this fine book), matter that passes through an earthworm’s digestive tract is rendered many times richer and more available to plants than when broken down otherwise.
+According to the authors of “Teaming With Microbes” (read our review of this fine book), not only do the addition of castings speed up the composting process, but organic matter that passes through an earthworm’s digestive tract is rendered many times richer and more available to plants than when broken down otherwise.

 The result?
 Perfectly textured, rich fertilizing soil made up of easy-to-use castings – light in weight, but heavy in nutrients.